mlcommons/medperf/docs/workflow.md

 <!-- ## Step 2.
 Recruit Data and Model Owners

-The benchmark committee recruits Data Providers and Model Owners either by inviting trusted parties or by making an open call for participation.
+The benchmark committee recruits Data Owners and Model Owners either by inviting trusted parties or by making an open call for participation.
 A higher number of dataset providers recruited can maximize diversity on a global scale. -->

 ## Step 2.
 Register Benchmark